 It is nice to venture into other areas and visit German websites to see what the Germans have to say about cats and in this case breeding of all animals that have characteristics which lead to unnecessary suffering and which restrict life.

-If a country has a word for overbreeding of animals it indicates a concern and a commitment to prevent it.
+If a country has a word for extreme breeding of animals it indicates a concern and a commitment to prevent it.
 This pleases me no end because we should be concerned with animal welfare whatever form it takes.
 Perhaps Germany leads the way in this area.
+Germany is the only country I know of which bans torture breeding through animal welfare law.

 Several mainstream cat breeds come to mind that might fall under the heading of Qualzucht.
 These just come to my mind while writing.
 This is not necessarily a complete list.
 There are fringe breeds such as the Squitten – a cat with deformed forelimbs.